 External market practices.
 In determining competitive compensation levels for the NEOs, the Compensation Committee takes into account external market practices by reviewing data from publicly-traded companies.
-The industry competitors with publicly-available data are: AMN Healthcare Services, Inc., Medical Staffing Network Holdings, Inc. and On Assignment, Inc. (Peer Group).
+The industry competitors with publicly-available data are: Amedisys, Inc., AMN Healthcare Services, Inc., Gentiva Health Services, Inc., Healthways, Inc., Kforce, Inc., Medical Staffing Network Holdings, Inc., MPS Group, Inc. and On Assignment, Inc. (Peer Group).
 The Compensation Committee assesses the data by looking for positions with comparable complexity and scope of responsibility to the positions at the Company.

 Peer groups.
-The Company is similar in size to its industry competitors based solely on revenues.
+All eight peers have involvement in healthcare staffing and/or healthcare services.
+The Peer Group expands beyond direct industry competitors to provide a meaningful sample size.
+Our Peer Group ranges in size from \$538 million to \$2.2 billion in revenue.
 Accordingly, the Compensation Committee believes that the NEO jobs at industry competitors are generally comparable in scope and complexity to the NEO jobs at the Company.
 Therefore, the Compensation Committee looks at the practices of its industry competitors and finds their compensation levels to be indicators of the competitive market for the Company's executives.

 Other factors influencing compensation.
-When making compensation decisions, the Compensation Committee takes many other factors into account, including the individual's performance (particularly over the past year), expected future contributions to the Company's success, the financial and operational results of individual business units, the financial and operational results of the Company as a whole, the individual's historical compensation, any retention concern and the CEO's recommendations in the cases of NEOs other than the CEO.
+When making compensation decisions, the Compensation Committee takes many other factors into account, including the economy, the individual's performance (particularly over the past year), expected future contributions to the Company's success, the financial and operational results of individual business units, the financial and operational results of the Company as a whole, the individual's historical compensation, any retention concern and the CEO's recommendations in the cases of NEOs other than the CEO.
 In looking at historical compensation, the Compensation Committee looks at the progression of salary increases over time and also looks at the unvested and vested value inherent in equity awards.
-For this purpose, the Compensation Committee disregards whether the executive has exercised options or sold shares so that these personal investment decisions do not skew the Committee& #146;s understanding of the aggregate reward opportunity that has been provided.
+For this purpose, the Compensation Committee disregards whether the executive has exercised options or sold shares so that these personal investment decisions do not skew the Committee's understanding of the aggregate reward opportunity that has been provided.
 The Compensation Committee uses the same general factors in evaluating the CEO's performance and compensation as it uses for the other NEOs.

 Process.
 The CEO provides the Compensation Committee with his assessment of the performance of the CFO and his perspective on the factors described above in developing his recommendation for CFO's compensation, including salary adjustments and equity grant guidelines.
 The Compensation Committee does not generally review the compensation of the NEOs every year (other than the CEO and CFO) unless the scope of responsibility changes or performance dictates an interim adjustment.
-The CEO determines the salary of all NEOs other than himself and the CFO and the CEO recommends an annual cash incentive bonus plan for these NEOs to the Compensation Committee for their approval.
-The Compensation Committee discusses the CEO and CFO in detail and the CEO's recommendation for the CFO, including how the recommendation compares against the external market data and how the compensation levels of the executives compare to each other and to t he CEO's.
+The CEO determines the salary of all NEOs other than himself and the CFO and the CEO recommends an annual incentive plan for these NEOs to the Compensation Committee for their approval.
+The Compensation Committee discusses the CEO and CFO in detail and the CEO's recommendation for the CFO, including how the recommendation compares against the external market data and how the compensation levels of the executives compare to each other and to the CEO|| 6;s.